MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 For my 6th F# Advent submission (6 years in a row!!), I worked on combining the lessons I learnt from my last 2 submissions: [2020: Bayesian Inference in FSharp](http://bit.ly/3hhhRjq) and [2021: Perf Avore: A Performance Analysis and Monitoring Tool in FSharp](https://github.com/MokoSan/PerfAvore/blob/main/AdventSubmission.md#perf-avore-a-performance-analysis-and-monitoring-tool-in-fsharp) to develop a Bayesian Optimization algorithm in F# to solve global optimization problems for a single variable.
 Bayesian Optimization is an optimization algorithm compatible with complex black-box objective functions and is used an effort to discern the best parameters based on the specified workload or process.
 In this submission, I plan to demonstrate how I developed and applied the Bayesian Optimization algorithm to various experiments including one making use of Event Tracing for Windows (ETW) profiles to obtain the best parameters and highlight how I made use of F#'s functional features.
 In terms of using F#, I have had a fabulous experience, as always!
 I have expounded on this [here](#experience-developing-in-fsharp).

+## Motivation

+The motivation behind this submission is 2 fold:

+1. I have been very eagerly trying to learn about Bayesian Optimization and figured this was a perfect time to dedicate myself to fully understanding the internals by implementing the algorithm in FSharp.
+2. I am yet to find an example (if you know of one, please let me know) that naturally combines Bayesian Optimization with ETW traces to come up with optimal parameters to use.
+I believe the applications of this are many in the field of performance engineer and figured I create reusable components to be used.

 ## Goals

 To kick things off and to be concrete about the objectives of this submission, the 3 main goals are: